cwage/volmix/README.md

-# Volume - Per-Application Audio Control
+# volmix - Per-Application Audio Control

 A lightweight system tray application for Linux that provides per-application volume control through PulseAudio.
 Inspired by `volumeicon` but extended to show individual audio streams from running applications.